SingTel-DataCo/Tevis/README.md

 # Tevis
 Use Tevis to do data analysis with datasets either on your local machine or in a cluster.
- - Large CSV or Parquet datasets
- - Datasets with complex schema such as "Map[List, Map]" types
- - Visualize your data using charts and maps
- - Like Jupyter or Zeppelin, you can add Tabs and Query sections to accommodate for several queries.
 <img width="1489" alt="Screenshot 2023-08-04 at 12 29 01 AM" src="https://github.com/SingTel-DataCo/Tevis/assets/46181126/4fbbe749-6809-4b69-944a-48d37faf0242">

 Apache Spark is a powerful tool to read large datasets, and Tevis takes advantage on this library and makes it easy for